- Search The Registry

 *The Black Hawk Nightclub is celebrated on this date in 1949.

-This was a San Francisco nightspot that featured live jazz performances during its period of operation until 1963.
+This San Francisco nightspot featured live jazz performances from operation until 1963.
 It was located on the corner of Turk Street and Hyde Street in San Francisco's Tenderloin District.
 Guido Caccienti owned the club along with Johnny and Helen Noga.

-The Black Hawk's intimate atmosphere was ideal for small jazz groups and the club was very popular.
-In 1959, the fees that the club was able to pay jazz acts rose from less than $300 to more than $3,000 a week.
+The Black Hawk's intimate atmosphere was ideal for small jazz groups, and the club was very popular.
+In 1959, the club's fees for jazz acts rose from less than $300 to more than $3,000 a week.
 An area was provided for children behind chicken wire, who drank Cokes.
 This exception to the liquor laws was set up by an agreement between Black Hawk owner Caccienti and Mayor George Christopher and made it possible for children to experience jazz.
-A number of musicians recorded albums at the club, including Miles Davis, Cal Tjader, Thelonious Monk, Shelly Manne, and Mongo Santamaría.
+Several musicians recorded albums at the club, including Miles Davis, Cal Tjader, Thelonious Monk, Shelly Manne, and Mongo Santamaría.

 Notable musicians who appeared there include the Dave Brubeck Quartet, John Coltrane, Dizzy Gillespie, Chet Baker, Vince Guaraldi, Stan Getz, Mary Stallings, Johnny Mathis, Art Blakey, Shorty Rogers, Art Pepper, Art Farmer, Gerry Mulligan, Horace Parlan, Russ Freeman, and Art Tatum.
-Sunday afternoon sessions at the Black Hawk offered blowing time to young musicians.
+Sunday afternoon sessions at the Black Hawk offered to blow time to young musicians.
 After a young sextet working at the Black Hawk brought Johnny Mathis in for a Sunday afternoon session, Helen Noga, co-owner of the club, decided that she wanted to manage his career.
 In early September 1955, Mathis gained a job singing at weekends for Ann Dee's 440 Club.
 Noga convinced George Avakian, then head of Popular Music A&R at Columbia, to see him.
 Avakian came to the club, heard Mathis sing, and sent the now famous telegram to his record company: "Have found a phenomenal 19-year-old boy who could go all the way."